 We’ve created a number of ticketing options so you can enjoy a little or a lot (we recommend the latter).
-You can buy individual tickets, a Festival Pass, or, if you’re a high school student with a love for movies, you can join our Plaza Classic Film Club.
+You can buy individual tickets, a Festival Pass, or, if you’re a high school student between the ages of 14 and 18 with a love for movies, you can get a Plaza Classic Film Club Pass.

 The Festival Pass and Film Club provide preferred access to all PCFF screenings, talks and events.
 Show up, flash your pass and you’re in.
 Just remember you need to reserve your seats in advance for our screenings in the Philanthropy Theatre.
 The Festival Pass is transferable, so if you can’t make all the Plaza Classic’s events and screenings, share it with friends!
 See all the perks that come with your pass in the Tickets & Passes tab on this site.

-For those joining us from out of town — or locals that want to totally immerse themselves — stay at the Hotel Paso del Norte (formerly the Camino Real Hotel, just across the street from the festival site), the DoubleTree by Hilton (three blocks to the north) and a growing list of downtown hotels.
+For those joining us from out of town — or locals that want to totally immerse themselves — stay at the Hotel Paso del Norte (formerly the Camino Real Hotel, just across the street from the festival site), the DoubleTree by Hilton (three blocks to the north), Hotel Indigo and a growing list of downtown hotels.
 See our Accommodations page for more information.

 Each Pass holder will receive a copy of a commemorative program on the Plaza Theatre, preferred access to all screenings (so you can pick your favorite seat), a chance to reserve seats in advance for Philanthropy Theatre events, selected discounts and invitations to:

 • Private receptions for the Plaza Classic Film Festival collaborative exhibits with the El Paso Museum of History and the El Paso Museum of Art.

 • A private reception with one of our celebrity guests.